torn8to/portfolio/src/lib/content/blog/gpu-icp.md

 For each iteration on the odometry we will be running odometry using the a Lidar odometry with no imu data.
 This provides a better snapshot of the performance of the icp algorithm.
 We will be timing the odometry algorithm in full including point sampling, motion deskewing, icp, as well as updating the sparse voxel hash map with the new points and removing the voxels outside of the local map radius.

 The only application open will be a fresh terminal executing the odometry algorithm. with no other applications open to prevent any other processes from using the gpu except for the default driver processes.
 The benchmark will be run on 10513 frames of the kitti360 dataset sequence 00.
 The times of processing each scan of the odometry algorithm will be saved to a file and then analyzed using a box and whisker plot and a histogram to show the distribution of the timing.
+We will be ignoring imu data to show the performance of the icp algorithm in isolation to the imu data.

 # results
 ![results](https://github.com/torn8to/portfolio/blob/master/src/lib/content/blog/iamges/gpu_icp/box%20and%20whisker%20plot%20and%20histogram.png?raw=true)